May 14, 2020

 - In 2020, COVID -19 is the biggest fear in the World.
 COVID – 19 outbreaks world economy.
 COVID-19 creates a pandemic situation in the world.
 COVID-19 breaks the world economy and lots of businesses are shut down.
 Peoples are lockdown in their homes.

-- COVID-19 also effects IT (Information technology), ITES, Banking, Manufacturing, service providers, and finance sectors.
+- COVID-19 also affects IT (Information technology), ITES, Banking, Manufacturing, service providers, and finance sectors.

 - IT the industry is the only way to grow the economy of the world.
 Companies allow their employees to work from home facilities in the IT industry.